robertschnitman/diagnoser/README.md

 ## 1. Introduction

+This package contains R functions for diagnostics, modeling, and data management.
+Base R's plot(lm()) was the primary influence, as it was a useful tool for quickly assessing estimation bias and existence of heteroskedasticity; but interpreting more specialized concepts such as Cook's Distance can prove to be difficult to understand for those without linear algebra knowledge.
+To improve upon comprehension for introductory students, I created the **diagnose() and ggdiagnose()**.
+Individuals with a fondness for the classics would appreciate **cdiagnose()**, which recreates the original plot(lm()) with ggplot2 graphics.

-This repository hosts my family of R functions for diagnostics, modeling, and data management--the latter two support the first.
-Many of them are inspired by tidyverse's broom library; but I was not quite satisfied with the mentioned library's outputs (such as the lack of confidence intervals for OLS estimates).
-Others are simply "shortcuts" for standard procedures, such as residual analysis and word frequencies.
-More functions will be added as they come.
+Other functions such as **lmdf()** and **fitresdf()** were inspired by tidyverse's broom library.
+Broom is fantastic for transforming model objects into data frames; but I was not quite satisfied with the mentioned its tidy() outputs (such as the lack of confidence intervals for OLS estimates).

-The following sections provide examples.
+The following sections provide examples for each of the functions.

 ## 2. diagnose(), ggdiagnose(), and cdiagnose()